-The term 'Debt Relief' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Debt Relief' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Debt relief refers to the effective reorganizing of any form of debt so that the indebted party experiences at least some debt forgiveness.
 This could be complete or partial relief of debt from a large or even overwhelming burden.
 It is possible for it to take a wide range of scenarios.
 Relief might be offered in the form of lowering the aggregate principal in whole or in part.
 It might also be accomplished through lengthening the loan term or reducing the total interest rate and payments of loans which are due.